tjvantoll/articles/hackster/kid-tracker/article.md

 ![](back-updated.jpg)

-Long term I’d love to build a nice enclosure for the device, but for prototyping this gave me single item my kids can carry around to try out.
+Long term I want to build a nice enclosure for the device, but for prototyping this gave me single item my kids can carry around to try out.

 ![](final-hardware.jpg)